 - IDA is there for the long haul.
 IDA stays in a country after the cameras leave, emphasizing long-term growth and capability to make sure results are sustained.

 - When the poorest are ignored because they’re not profitable, IDA delivers.
 IDA provides dignity and quality of life, bringing clean water, electricity, and toilets to hundreds of millions of poor people.

 - IDA makes the world a better place for girls and women.
 IDA works to reverse gender discrimination by getting girls to school, helping women access financing to start small businesses, and ultimately helping to improve the prospects of families and communities.

 - Working with the World Bank Group, IDA brings an integrated approach to development.
 IDA helps create environments where change can flourish and where the private sector can jumpstart investment.

 - IDA is also a global leader in transparency and undergoes the toughest independent evaluations of any international organization.
 For example, the 2020 Aid Transparency Index ranked IDA second out of 47 of the world’s major development agencies.
-IDA has been in the highest category in the 2014 Aid Transparency Index for the first time—ranking 4th out of 17 multilateral organizations.
-IDA is among only six organizations that score more than 80 percent for project-level information.
+IDA has been in the highest category since the index was first published in 2010—ranking highest among multilateral development banks.

 - Equally, a 2018 assessment by the Center for Global Development and the Brookings Institution named IDA one of the international community’s top performing providers of development assistance, citing IDA’s low administrative costs, more predictable aid flows, and large project size relative to other donors.